Subscribe to Our Newsletter

 7) Netflix tagger

-The final entry on this list should make those who love binge watching sit up and take notice.
+The final entry on this list should make those who love binge-watching sit up and take notice.
 Netflix – that famous American entertainment company – has a team of 40 ‘taggers’, part-time employees who are assigned to tag various TV series and movies with the appropriate genres.
-Taggers are required to be objective and detached when they start watching each given title, since it involves a long process of categorising, tagging and sub-tagging the story line.
+Taggers are required to be objective and detached when they start watching each given title, since it involves a long process of categorising, tagging, and sub-tagging the storyline.

-While there are no official figures out there on how much a tagger earns, LA Times has reportedly estimated that they can earn up to several hundred dollars per week.
+While there are no official figures out there on how much a tagger earns, the LA Times has reportedly estimated that they can earn up to several hundred dollars per week.
 The pay isn’t too shabby for a part-time job, although it must be noted that you must watch any content given to you, no matter how horrible!

 Continue reading...